shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Hands-on session.md

 Engage in a hands-on exercise to explore the NCBI database using specific SRA run IDs.
 Your task will involve navigating various sections of the database and applying your understanding of sequencing technologies to hypothetical research scenarios.

 ### Instructions:
-1. Utilize the provided SRA run ID to search the NCBI website.
+Utilize the provided SRA run ID to search the NCBI website.
 Explore the corresponding SRA, BioSample, and BioProject sections related to this SRA run.
-2. Assignment Completion: Choose one SRA run and document your findings in the provided Google Spreadsheet: [Exercise Spreadsheet](https://docs.google.com/spreadsheets/d/1s_NVSPLABQtTmB-EXwY4gmNOzGJxr2RE7WVnbFz6djw/edit#gid=927665114).
+1. Assignment Completion: Choose one SRA run and document your findings in the provided Google Spreadsheet: [Exercise Spreadsheet](https://docs.google.com/spreadsheets/d/1s_NVSPLABQtTmB-EXwY4gmNOzGJxr2RE7WVnbFz6djw/edit#gid=927665114).

 <img src="https://github.com/shirleyxueli41/Tufts_workshops/assets/88347911/de1556b2-f038-451a-b4dc-a4f3d324aeae" width="900" height="300">

 <em>A screenshot of the spreadsheet</em>
+2. Questions for Analysis
+    a.
+Mars Soil Sample Analysis: If you obtained a soil sample from Mars for identifying microorganisms and assembling their genomes, which sequencing technology would be optimal?
+Consider factors like the detection of novel organisms and the precision required for genome assembly.
+Discuss your choice, focusing on read length, accuracy, and cost implications.
+    b.
+Gut Microbiome Study: In researching the impact of dietary changes on the gut microbiome, what type of sample would you collect, and which sequencing technology would be most suitable?
+Provide your rationale for this choice.

+Additional Resources: Hints for these questions can be found here.

 ## Exercise 3